FIHA: Autonomous Hallucination Evaluation in Vision-Language Models with Davidson Scene Graphs: Introduction

 To mitigate these limitations, we propose Fine-grained Hallucination Evaluation (FIHA), an automatic evaluation framework for assessing fine-grained and diverse hallucinations in large-scale vision-language models.
 The framework accepts either images or captions as input and generates Q\&A pairs by extracting objects, attributes, and entity relations.
 It then formulates diverse questions (e.g., ``what'', ``who'', ``which'', etc.) that allow for free-form responses.
 By integrating BLIP-2 \cite{li2023blip} for caption generation, Fast R-CNN \cite{girshick2015fast} for feature extraction, and a question-generation template, our pipeline enables fully automatic Q\&A generation without relying on LLMs or manual annotations.

-To organize all the Q\&A pairs into a tree-like structure, we introduce the Davidson Scene Graph (DSG) \cite{cho2023davidsonian}.
-The DSG ensures that responses to leaf node questions depend on the correctness of the root node answers.
-This structure mitigates situations where a large language model (LLM) may provide correct answers to fine-grained questions while hallucinating basic attributes.
-By enforcing this dependency, we aim to reduce errors and improve the reliability of the model's responses.
-In addition, our Q\&A pairs cover various types of questions, including negative, narrative, and interrogative questions.
-This type of tree structure allows for a progressive deepening of questions, enabling a comprehensive evaluation of the model's understanding of the image.
+We organize Q\&A pairs using the Davidson Scene Graph (DSG)~\cite{cho2023davidsonian}.
+The DSG ensures leaf node responses depend on root node answers, reducing errors and improving reliability.
+Our Q\&A pairs include negative, narrative, and interrogative questions, allowing a progressive, comprehensive evaluation of image understanding.

-We make the following key contributions through this work: \begin{itemize} \item To the best of our knowledge, FIHA is the first automated hallucination evaluation framework that is LLM-free and annotation-free.
+We make the following key contributions through this work: \begin{itemize}[leftmargin=*] \item To the best of our knowledge, FIHA is the first automated hallucination evaluation framework that is LLM-free and annotation-free.
 This approach not only scales efficiently but also minimizes labor and associated costs. \item Based on FIHA, we generate a DSG-based fine-grained evaluation benchmark FIHA-v1 that includes Q\&A pairs evaluating various types of hallucinations and the semantic dependency relation organized by DSG. \item We evaluate and analyze several mainstream open-source and close-source LVLMs with FIHA-v1, providing valuable insights into their performance. \end{itemize}